Getting Started

 Unfortunately, the Chroma had a number of factors going against it.
 Most significantly, given the hardware limitations of the time, its user interface didn't adequately support the vast quantity of menus and parameters, making sound programming a frustrating slog entailing constantly reference to a printed chart of parameter information and signal routing diagrams.
 Not long after its release, the Chroma was in the unenviable position of being a large, heavy, and expensive instrument when Yamaha released its world-beating and affordable DX-series FM synthesizers.
 Rhodes did release one more polyphonic synthesizer, the Chroma Polaris, but this was a far more conventional (and more affordable) six-voice polysynth, designed to compete in the mid-level market segment occupied by instruments such as the Roland Juno series, Korg Poly-61, Kawai SX-210, and others.

 Due to its relative rarity and expense, the Chroma became what we refer to as a "unicorn" instrument - a seldom-seen-in-the-flesh powerhouse that few musicians get to experience.
-Cherry Audio Chroma resurrects the spirit and sounds of this incredible instrument with a mind-blowing accurate replication.
+Cherry Audio's Rhodes Chroma resurrects the spirit and sounds of this incredible instrument with a mind-blowing accurate replication.
 Due to its highly complex and quirky nature (and sheer amount of parameters), this has been one of the most challenging instruments we've created thus far, and we couldn't be more proud of the results.
-From a synthesis perspective, every single aspect has been recreated with exacting precision - in fact, sysex patch data from the original instrument can be loaded directly into Cherry Audio Chroma.
+From a synthesis perspective, every single aspect has been recreated with exacting precision - in fact, sysex patch data from the original instrument can be loaded directly into Rhodes Chroma.
 At the same time, we've radically altered the user interface, hugely improving the sound programming experience, with super easy-to-use multiple button menus and dozens of informative real-time displays built right into the parameter buttons - no more laminated cheat sheet!
-Finally, in addition to the standard single instrument mode, Cherry Audio's Chroma includes an "Expander" mode, effectively adding an entire second Chroma Expander synthesizer to the mix with full onscreen controls that can run in layer or split modes.
+Finally, in addition to the standard single instrument mode, Rhodes Chroma includes an "Expander" mode, effectively adding an entire second Chroma Expander synthesizer to the mix with full onscreen controls that can run in layer or split modes.

 We hope you'll enjoy this amazing beast of a synth as much as we have, and as always, we humbly thank all of our customers for the unwavering support you've shown!